 Aldingham Parish has over 30km of Public Rights of Way (PRoWs), which includes footpaths, bridleways and byways.
 Sections of the Cistercian Way and Cumbria Coastal Way long-distance routes also pass through the parish.
-The Parish Council is committed to ensuring our footpaths remain open and usable and we are currently working with Cumbria County Council and local volunteers to improve our paths for all users.
+The Parish Council is committed to ensuring our footpaths remain open and usable and we work with Westmorland & Furness Council and local volunteers to improve our paths for all users.

 What is a Public Right of Way?

 Public Rights of Way are legally designated routes over which any member of the public has a right to pass.
-All PRoWs are defined on a map held by Cumbria County Council and each one is identified by a number (beginning with 5010 in Aldingham).
+All PRoWs are defined on a map held by Westmorland & Furness Council and each one is identified by a number (beginning with 5010 in Aldingham).
 Any route marked on the map is a PRoW regardless of its level of usage or its state.

 There are three types of PRoW: